krry/atmanaut.me/content/posts/a-call-to-unism.md

 Before we approach the understanding I would like to offer you, I want to give you an establishing shot of the mindset I would take as a human being.
 I wholly support the sovereignty of every conscious being, and I fervently call for the end of violence toward and oppression of anyone based on how they appear.
 I stand with everyone who has been mistreated or disrespected based on an attribute of their body or mind.
 I vow to be a pillar of compassion and equanimity, to listen to all perspectives with an open heart, to accept only what I need, and to give everything I can.
 I reject any preferential treatment based on how I appear.
 I commit to distributing privilege evenly to all until it is no more.
 I devote myself to guiding us toward the awareness, acknowledgment, and acceptance of our sovereignty.

-Please do not refer to me as white.
-And do not refer me as a man.
+Please do not refer to me as a skin color.
+And do not refer me as a gender.
 For decades I have selected the Other bubbles.
 When required to say more, I have opted to be labeled North American, sometimes Terran, sometimes merely Human.
 Truth told, even these are unwanted and inaccurate.
+I do not expect to change anyone's mind but my own, but to my mind these classifications do not belong in my identity.

 I am, yes, but that is it.
 I am.
-You can call me Kerry, or Kerrbear, or "you", "we", or "us".
-These represent the totality of the identity to which we consent.

-I extend this courtesy of sovereign self-identification to everyone, to every conscious being.
-I will continue to try to drop all the pronouns, to stop calling the dog a dog, to embrace every blade of grass as a friend.
+If you wish to address or refer to me, I humbly ask that you call me Kerry, or Kerrbear, or "you", "we", or "us".
+These represent the totality of the identifiers to which I consent.
+All of us, every conscious being, may exercise this option, call it sovereign self-identification.
+But no one else can claim or define your identity for you.
+In charity I continue to drop pronouns, to stop calling the dog a dog, to embrace every blade of grass as a friend.
 And I especially will greet every human being with respect and without prejudgment.

 While I often fail to fully engage with the world as an individuated drop of loving awareness swimming in an ocean of same, I do sometimes achieve the pinnacle of interface between myself and the world: no interface.
 And I will continue to improve.

 Either way I am going on record  here as an **Un-ist**.
-Now that I have claimed an identity that could apply to more than one person, "I" have become "we".
-We ask you to help us to develop and fulfill Un-ism.
+Now that I have claimed an identity that could apply to a plurality, "I" have become "we".
+I think I speak for the Un-ists when I invite you to help us to develop and fulfill this simple Un-it of philosophy.

 ## Un-ism